 Throughout his career, he has kept a low profile and only occasionally managed money for other people.
 He’s a proponent of process over outcome, as you’ll see from the quotes below.
 We are sure he likes Annie Duke’s Thinking In Bets.

-Ed Seykota’s trading systems and strategies
+Ed Seykota’s trading rules

-Ed Seykota’s trading strategies use mechanical trading rules with no human discretion whatsoever.
+Ed Seykota’s trading strategies use mechanical trading rules (backtest) with no human discretion whatsoever.
 He has labeled himself as a trend follower, but this is of course a very wide and vague description.

 He started in the 1970s by using moving averages and we suspect he is still using them.
 However, we have not managed to find any meaningful resources as to what his main strategies are today.